charlpcronje/tips.docs.cronje.me/src/clearSpace.md

 (( $(rpm -E %{rhel}) <= 7 )) && package-cleanup --oldkernels --count=2
 ```

-> Note that with some VPS providers (Linode for example), servers use provider’s built kernels by default and not the ones on the server itself.
+> Note that with some VPS providers (Linode for example), servers use provider's built kernels by default and not the ones on the server itself.
 So it makes little sense to keep more than 1 old kernel on the system.
 So:

 ```sh
 (( $(rpm -E %{rhel}) >= 8 )) && dnf remove $(dnf repoquery --installonly --latest-limit=-1 -q)